 - Lack of transparency, no verifiable office address, no clear contract terms, and unwillingness to provide credentials are all serious warning signs.

-- The lack of public reviews or portfolios, which indicates a total absence of genuine client feedback, can suggest inexperience or poor results.
+- The lack of public reviews or portfolios suggests a total absence of genuine client feedback, which can indicate inexperience or poor results.

 - Pressure tactics include forcing you to sign immediately or requiring large upfront payments without providing proper documentation.